Darien Fawkes: BWM.

 - In Mobile Suit Crossbone Gundam, the Crossbone Vanguard uses the cover of being a civilian freight company, Blackrow Shipping, when not flying under the banner of pirates, allowing them to move around the Earth Sphere without suspicion.

 - Gunslinger Girl's Social Welfare Agency is an Italian government-sponsored institution that helps orphans and aids the rehabilitation of the physically injured with state-of-the-art cybernetic prosthetics.
-They also have a surveillance and intelligence-gathering division to help deal with the Five Republics terrorists, and some of the orphaned and injured girls they "help" have been transformed by the aforementioned cybernetic prosthetics into killer cyborgs to murder said terrorists.
+They also have a surveillance and intelligence-gathering division to help deal with the Five Republics terrorists, and some of the orphaned and injured girls they "help" have been transformed by the aforementioned cybernetic prosthetics into cyborg assassins to murder said terrorists.

 - The Adventures of Barry Ween, Boy Genius: The agency that tracks down Barry Ween is the Foliage Census.
 Their security clearance goes to eleven.